Some turkeys are not gluten-free. Always check the ingredient list! If you are unsure, call the manufacturer and ask questions.

 For over a decade, Dr. Emmons and his associates have scientifically documented the social, physical, and psychological benefits of gratitude.

 - Gratitude reduces anxiety and depression.

 - Gratitude blocks negative emotions.

-- Gratitude improves health: strengthens immune system, reduces blood pressure, lessens symptoms of illness, decreases awareness of aches and pains.
+- Gratitude improves health: strengthens the immune system, reduces blood pressure, lessens symptoms of illness, decreases awareness of aches and pains.

 - Gratitude promotes forgivness.

 - Gratitude fosters a “pay it forward” attitude.